jooyeolkim1990/jooyeolkim1990.github.io/work.md

 # Work

+This page gathers selected public briefs, analytical notes, and framework-based work.
+For a quick overview, start with [Selected Work](selected-work.md).
+For collaboration or commissioned brief inquiries, see [Work With Me](work-with-me.md).

 Selected public-facing framework pages and short analytical briefs.

 This section contains more stable pages than the log archive.